sharden007/AGM-Optimizer/README.md

 Traditional machine learning optimizers like Adam and SGD work well, but they have fundamental limitations:

 - They converge slowly, wasting computational resources
-- They struggle with hyperparameter sensitivity
+- They struggle with hyperparameter sensitivity - its performance is highly dependent on the specific values
-- They can get stuck in local minima
+- They can get stuck in local minima i.e. lower accuracy or poor recommendations
 - Training expensive models costs thousands of dollars per run

 AGM eliminates these bottlenecks through patent pending AI technology that learns more efficiently with every iteration.